clescot/kafka-connect-http/docs/connectors_settings.md

   by default, the port open is the default prometheus one (`9090`), but you can define yours with this setting :
   `"meter.registry.exporter.prometheus.port":"9087`

+### Message splitters
+Sometimes, we need to split value from one message, into multiple messages.
+It can be done by configuring some message splitters. there is no default message splitter.
+- `id`
+  You need initially, to define one or multiple message splitter ids with this setting :
+  `"message.splitter.ids": "id1,id2"`
+- `pattern` (configured with `message.splitter.id1.pattern`)
+  define the delimiting java regex pattern used to split the message body into multiple ones.
+- `limit` (configured with `message.splitter.id1.limit`)
+  define the result threshold, like in the java split method.
+- `matcher` (configured with `message.splitter.id1.matcher`)
+  define the JEXL matching expression with identifies which message to split

 ### HttpRequestMapper

 #### general